open-energy-transition/KPI-OSM/power_towers/README.md

 # Steps
-## To see the distribution of the towers placed in terms of voltage
+## :electron: To see the distribution of the towers placed in terms of voltage
 1. Run the py script "Towers_voltage.py"
 2. In the terminal, add the country of choice, and the usernames of mappers